mokalux/gideros-player-for-android/README.md

 ![pic](ss/gideros_player_plugins_apk.png)

-2023.11: added Flurry to the plugins (not in the screenshot!)
+2023.11: added Flurry to the Plugins (not in the screenshot!)